Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 $52–98B

-Scale is illustrative — bars represent midpoints of projected ranges.
+Scale is illustrative.
 Source: Grand View Research.
-Wide ranges reflect genuine uncertainty in commercial market research projections.
+Wide ranges reflect genuine uncertainty in commercial market research forecasts.
 Treat as directional only.

 Health Tourism Turkey — FAQ

-According to USHAS (Health Tourism Association of Turkey), approximately 1.5 million international patients visited Turkey for health treatment in 2024, generating around $3 billion in revenue.
-This represents growth from an estimated 300,000 visitors in 2015 — a roughly 5x increase over nine years.
-These are industry body estimates; Turkey does not publish official government statistics disaggregating health tourists from leisure tourists.
+According to USHAS (Turkey's Health Tourism Association), approximately 1.5 million international patients visited Turkey for health treatments in 2024, generating around $3 billion in revenue.
+This represents growth from an estimated 300,000 visitors in 2015 — roughly a 5x increase over nine years.
+These are industry association estimates; Turkey does not publish official government statistics that separate health tourists from leisure tourists.

-Turkey generated approximately $3 billion in health tourism revenue in 2024, according to USHAS data.
-The average health tourist spends an estimated $2,000–$3,000 per visit including treatment, accommodation, flights, and transfers.
-The sector has grown from roughly $1 billion in 2015.
-Beyond direct revenue, the Turkey Investment Office estimates an additional $1.5–$2.4 billion in indirect economic impact from health tourism spending.
+Turkey generated approximately $3 billion from health tourism in 2024 according to USHAS data.
+An average health tourist spends an estimated $2,000–3,000 per visit, including treatment, accommodation, flights, and transfers.
+The sector has grown from around $1 billion in 2015.
+Beyond direct revenue, the Turkish Investment Office estimates an additional indirect economic impact of $1.5–2.4 billion from health tourism spending.

-Turkey has 52 JCI-accredited hospitals — the highest number outside the United States.
-The Turkish Ministry of Health regulates dental clinics, requiring licensed dentists and standard hygiene protocols.
-Quality varies significantly between clinics, however.
-Key safety steps: (1) choose a clinic with verifiable certifications and patient reviews; (2) ask which implant brand they use and request written documentation; (3) ensure written warranty terms before treatment; (4) arrange follow-up care with your dentist at home; (5) do not travel for complex treatment without a clear written treatment plan.
-Read our full guide on how to choose a clinic safely.
+Turkey has 52 JCI-accredited hospitals — the highest number outside the USA.
+The Turkish Ministry of Health regulates dental clinics and requires licensed dentists and standardized hygiene protocols.
+However, quality varies significantly between clinics.
+Key safety steps: (1) Choose a clinic with verifiable certifications and patient reviews; (2) Ask which implant brand is used and request written documentation; (3) Ensure written guarantee terms before treatment; (4) Arrange follow-up care with your home dentist; (5) Don't travel for complex treatments without a clear written treatment plan.

 Market research estimates for the global dental tourism market vary widely.
-Estimates for 2025 range from $7.7 billion to $16.3 billion.
-Projections for 2033 range from $52 billion to $98 billion, implying a CAGR of 19–22% (Grand View Research).
-These are commercial market research estimates with wide confidence intervals — multiple firms use different scope definitions, resulting in 2–10x variance between reports.
-Treat them as directional indicators of a growing sector, not precise figures.
-Official international statistics on dental tourism specifically are not published by any government body.
+Estimates for 2025 range from $7.7 to $16.3 billion.
+Projections for 2033 range from $52 to $98 billion, representing a CAGR of 19–22% (Grand View Research).
+These are commercial market research estimates with large confidence intervals — multiple firms use different scope definitions, leading to 2x to 10x variance between reports.
+Treat as directional indicators of a growing sector, not precise figures.

 Data Sources & Methodology

 This page aggregates data from multiple sources.
-We present ranges rather than single-point estimates where data quality is uncertain, and note the limitations of each source explicitly.
-We do not fabricate statistics or rely on unverifiable claims.
+We present ranges rather than single-point values where data quality is uncertain, and note the limitations of each source explicitly.

 Source Data Used Type Link

-USHAS 2024 1.5M visitors, $3B revenue Industry body estimate Source
+USHAS 2024 1.5M visitors, $3B revenue Industry association estimate Source

 Grand View Research Global dental tourism market size projections Commercial market research Source

-UK Smiles UK patient volume, country-of-origin estimates Dental tourism industry body Source
+UK Smiles UK patient volume, origin country estimates Dental tourism industry association Source

-55 Antalya Clinic Price Lists All Antalya price ranges and savings % Primary research (March 2026) smile-antalya.com internal
+55 Antalya clinic price lists All Antalya price ranges and savings percentages Primary research (March 2026) smile-antalya.com internal